 Porto, the city famous for port wine, is the gem of Portugal’s northern coast.
 For an incredible view of the city, scale the 14th-century castle walls of the Muralha Fernandina.
 After a short climb, you’ll be rewarded with sprawling views of the city below, peaceful gardens, and some pretty awesome medieval battlements.

-Pro tip: Once you come back down to earth, see what locals say about the best things to do in Porto—they can definitely suggest some amazing local bars to try some Port wine.
+Local tip: Once you come back down to earth, definitely try some Port wine.

 #12: The Douro: Portugal's River Region